Mainland Australia: Capital selection

-After Federation in 1901, it was always assumed the Australian capital would lay on the mainland.
+After Federation in 1901, it was always assumed the Australian capital would be on the mainland.
 However, the location of the capital sparked years of negotiating between politicians in New South Wales and Victoria, the two most prominent states, who each wanted their capital, Sydney and Melbourne respectively, to become the new country's capital.

 After years of debate to no avail, the two states decided on a compromise that met the requirements of the Australian Constitution.
 A separate territory (the Australian Capital Territory) was to be established on land given by New South Wales, however it must be at least 100 mile from Sydney.
-This territory would contain the official capital of Australia, and until then, Parliament would sit in Melbourne until the city (now Canberra) was built.
+This territory would contain the official capital of Australia, and Parliament would sit in Melbourne until the city (now Canberra) was built.
 In 1909, this compromise was agreed upon and was finally legislated in 1911.

-On 12 March 1913, Canberra or Ngunnawal country to the Indigenous people of the area, was officially named as the capital of Australia.
+On 12 March 1913, Canberra was officially named as the capital of Australia.
 In 1915, Jervis Bay territory was added to the Australian Capital Territory to ensure the Commonwealth had a seaport.